Tufin/oasdiff/README.md

     	if provided, this prefix will be stripped from paths in revised (revision) spec before comparison -summary
-    	display a summary of the changes instead of the full diff -warn-ignore string
+    	display a summary of the changes instead of the full diff -version
-    the filename for check breaking ignore file for warnings -err-ignore string
-    the filename for check breaking ignore file for errors -version
     	show version and quit
+  -warn-ignore string
+    	the filename for check breaking ignore file for warnings
 ```
 All arguments can be passed with one or two leading minus signs.
 For example, ```-breaking-only``` and ```--breaking-only``` are equivalent.